rmkuhleman/it-ticket-service-capstone/docs/development-log.md

 - Created documentation files
 - Finalized the project scope
 - Created the workflow document
-- Updated the README.md file
+- Updated the README file

 ### Outcome
 - The project structure for documentation and planning is now in place.